-The MFJ-1234 uses the Raspberry Pi 3B+.
-The 3B+ has been superseded by the Raspberry Pi 4 Model B. (RigPi 2 runs on either.)
+The MFJ-1234 uses the Raspberry Pi 3B+ while the MFJ-1234B/C uses the 4B..
+The 3B+ has been superseded by the Raspberry Pi 4 Model B. (RigPi 3 runs on either.)
 The Raspberry Pi 4 B is a small computer providing processing, 2-8 GB RAM, four USB ports, Ethernet port, Wi-Fi and Bluetooth.
 The RigPi Keyer and RigPi Audio boards are connected through Raspberry Pi GPIO connectors.

 RSS is browser based.
+Radio control is through a browser, no other apps are required for control.
 It can be used with any Internet browser including those on Windows, Mac, Chromebook, Android, iOS and Linux computers, laptops, and phones.
 You can open RSS web pages on several devices at once.
 Because RSS is multi-radio, one browser can control one radio and a second browser can control another radio.